Bop It: Bop It! Classic (Bop It Micro Re-release)

 In 2019, Hasbro released a new version of Bop It called the Bop It Classic.
 The game was released in the US in July 2019 with a worldwide release expected in the Autumn of 2019.
-The game has four modes - Solo, Pass It, Beat Bop Solo and Beat Bop Pass It and has three actions - Bop It, Twist It and Pull It.
+The game has four modes: Solo, Pass It, Beat Bop Solo and Beat Bop Pass It and has three actions: Bop It, Twist It and Pull It.
 The game's programming is based on the Bop It Micro but it game unit is bigger than the Micro and looks like a Bop It from 2009.
 The recording of "Beat Bop" was taken from the 2016 Bop It whilst all the other voices were from the Bop It!
 Micro Series.
 Each game mode has a maximum score of 100 points.

-Keychain, pen and caribiner versions
+Keychain, pen and carabiner versions

 Mini versions of several Bop It models have also been released throughout the duration of the series to be used as keychain carabiners and pens.
 Mini versions have been released for Bop It 1996 and 2002, Bop It Extreme, Bop It Extreme 2, Bop It!, and Bop It!
 XT.

 Game modes

 Vox Bop (with voice commands)

 "Vox Bop" is a multi-player game that serves as the primary game mode for the Bop It toy.
 A voice recording in the game machine calls out the commands randomly with a musical beat that increases in speed as the game progresses.
 The player must match the series of commands exactly and then the voice will call out "Pass It!" and the Bop It is passed to the next player.
 As the player passes the game to the next player, the game will play a short melody and then the intro beat will play again before the next command.
 A player is "out" of the game if the player performs the wrong action or if the player hesitates.
-This mode is also known as "Vox Bop Pass It" in Bop It Extreme 2, and then simply "Pass It" in Bop It Download, Bop It XT, and Bop It!.
+This mode is also known as "Vox Bop Pass It" in Bop It Extreme 2, and then simply "Pass It" in Bop It Download, Bop It XT, Bop It! and later models.